 When a contract is shared with someone on Outlaw, the recipient may access the contract using one of a few different log in methods:

-If the recipient chooses the option "Continue as Guest" as shown above, it will be possible to re-share the contract with this user any time in the Manage Users Panel:
+If the recipient chooses the option "Continue as Guest" as shown above, you can re-share the contract with this user any time in the Contract Users Panel:

 Clicking "re-share" creates a new path to the deal for this user by generating a new email notification or contract sharing link to copy/paste.